James Wright

 Personal profile

 James moved to Solent University in 2014 as a technician instructor and, as the BASES laboratory director, was responsible for the day-to-day running of the sports science laboratories.
 In 2018, he joined the academic team as a senior lecturer in sport science and performance and primarily teaches sport and exercise physiology.
-In 2019, James completed his PhD, which investigated the reliability and validity of a novel all-out cycling testing protocol to estimate critical power.
+James completed his PhD, which investigated the reliability and validity of a novel all-out cycling testing protocol to estimate critical power.

 Teaching